evengers/Chinese-Flash-Cards/README.md

 # Chinese-Flash-Cards

-Educational app to assist in learning Chinese (Mandarin).
-Flash cards to memorize 1000 of the most everyday used words.
-Includes Chinese->English translations and pinyin and narrator.
+Educational application to assist in learning Chinese (Mandarin).
+Flashcards to memorize 1000 of the most everyday used words.
+Includes Chinese to English translations, pinyin, and narrator to help with pronunciation.
+Currently looking into hooking up Google Translate, and ChatGPT to generate and translate sentences.
 Created using Tkinter.

 Features:
 - Flashcards of over 1000 of the most commonly used Chinese words